alltheplaces/alltheplaces/docs/MY_BRAND.md

 of code but who should maintain it?
 If not the brand itself, then who?
 We use a simple convention to claim _"ownership"_ by [adding a contact email to the spider code itself](https://github.com/alltheplaces/alltheplaces/blob/master/locations/spiders/tomtom.py#L7).

-In the future, the contact email could be used to notify for when there was a change to the spider code in GitHub or when the output behaviour changes significantly.
-For now the `contacts` field is not used in any automated manner but rather as a beacon of responsibility and point of potential query to others.
+The `contacts` field serves a dual purpose, both as a beacon of responsibility and a place for potential queries to be sent.